deusbajaj/BCB420.2019.EGGNOG/README.md

 &nbsp;

-This package script and code was created majorly based on the package [BCB420.2019.STRING](https://github.com/hyginn/BCB420.2019.STRING)
+This package script was created and part of code was taken from the package [BCB420.2019.STRING](https://github.com/hyginn/BCB420.2019.STRING)

 &nbsp;